alexsasharegan/Http_lib/readme.md

 ## Methods

-The `Http` class has a method available for each major HTTP verb _(GET, POST, PUT, PATCH, DELETE)_.
+The `Http` class has a method available for each major HTTP verb _(get, post, put, patch, delete)_.
 These allow you to attach your callbacks to be run on each appropriate request method.
 You can pass in the string name of your callback, or write your function inline as a closure.
 The callback will be called with the instance of `Http`.

 #### Callback Reference